barrettotte/enigma-scala/README.md

 # enigma-scala

-WWII Enigma cipher machine simulator in Scala
+Simple enigma machine encrypt in scala

+This isn't a full enigma machine, I only tested with rotors I-III and reflector B.
-This was made to learn the basics of Scala for a future project in Apache Spark.
+I made this to learn the basics of Scala for a future project.

 ## Commands